dsrao711/DSA-Together-HacktoberFest/README.md

 ## 🍁 What is this repository about ??

-- DSA-Together is a collection of python solutions for problems from DSA-450 Sheet by Love Babbar , Leetcode Sheet by Fraz , important algorithms and  concepts necessary for becoming an excellent programmer .
+- DSA-Together is a repository focusing on python solutions for problems from DSA-450 Sheet by Love Babbar , Leetcode Sheet by Fraz , SDE sheets , important algorithms and  concepts necessary for becoming an excellent programmer and thus becoming 'Interview ready'

 - The main motive here is to learn together by solving problems , learning from other's approaches,  providing a better solution

-- Problems from any platform like Hackerank , Leetcode , Hacker earth , etc are most welcome
+- Problems should be from Leetcode/Geeks for Geeks only.
+(Prefer solving problems from the resources sheet given below or any other SDE sheet)

 - For Contributing and setup , read <a href = "/CONTRIBUTING.md"> here</a>